Soft and chewy spiced gingerbread cookies filled with a rich and creamy vanilla cream cheese frosting..

 - Place the tray of cookies in the freezer for 10 minutes to firm up.

 - Transfer the frosting to a piping bag fitted with your tip of choice.
-Pipe the filling onto the under-side of the cookies that don't have a heart cut out, then top each cookie with one that does.
+Once the cookies have fully cooled to room temperature, pipe the filling onto the under-side of the cookies that don't have a heart cut out, then top each cookie with one that does.
 Serve and enjoy!

 These were a hit with my friends!
 First ones to go at Thanksgiving!